byteparity/Movies-Database-Laravel-AngualrJS-2/README.md

 3. Remote CLI to your download directory ex `C:\xampp\htdocs\movies`
 4. Run `npm install` command
 5. Run `ng serve` command launches the server, watches your files, and rebuilds the app as you make changes to those files
-6. update your root folder name in `root\src\app\constant.ts` file on api and image link for ex. `http://localhost/movies/`
+6. update your local server directory access link in `root\src\app\constant.ts` file on api and image link for ex. `http://localhost/movies/server/public`

 ## Server Setup (laravel 5.3)